USF-Computer-Networking/python-dns-project-tiinaaquino/README.md

 # python-dns-project-tiinaaquino

 DNS project that can perform the following:
-- Retrieve the IP address of the specified domain
+- Retrieve the IP address of the specified domain(s)
 - Retrieve the host name of the specified IP address

 Usage: